-3.1 Historical Assessment of Drought, Available Supplies and Demands
+3.1 Historical Assessment of Drought, Available Supplies and Demands event is likely to occur within 25 years).

-Droughts are a natural phenomenon of Colorado's climate, and tend to occur every 17 years on average (or 5.8% chance for any year, per Douglas County's Hazard Mitigation Plan).
 The 2002 drought was by far the worst drought year on record statewide in terms of streamflow.
 As Castle Rock's water supply has primarily been Denver Basin groundwater, the 2002 drought had less impact on the Town than other municipalities that relied more on surface water.
-Castle Rock plans to develop extensive shallow alluvial and surface water sources, so that these renewable resources account for 75% of the Town's water by 2050.
-Future droughts will potentially have a much larger impact on the Town than in the past.
+Castle Rock plans to develop extensive shallow alluvial and surface water sources, so that these renewable resources will account for 75% of the Town's water by 2050 and 100% by 2065.
+Although a positive aspect of using renewable water resources means ensuring the water lasts long-term, a downside of moving towards surface water means that future droughts can potentially have a much larger impact on the Town than in the past.